mypy: ignore-errors

 try:

-from mypy.stubgen import (StubGenerator, find_self_initializers, FUNC, EMPTY,
+from mypy.stubgen import (ASTStubGenerator, find_self_initializers, FUNC, EMPTY, # type: ignore

 METHODS_WITH_RETURN_VALUE,)

-from mypy.nodes import (
+from mypy.nodes import ( # type: ignore

 # Expression, IntExpr, UnaryExpr, StrExpr, BytesExpr, NameExpr, FloatExpr, MemberExpr,